Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method

 \subsection{Example 2: Approximation of a non-linear function}

-The purpose of this example is to demonstrate that the Kolmogorov-Arnold model can indeed approximate a non-linear function and that the proposed method solves the identification problem.
-The code of this example is available at the GitHub repository\footnote{https://github.com/andrewpolar/UStandardM}.
-The `full' model is taken with piecewise-linear basis functions.
+The purpose of this example is to demonstrate that the NK method can indeed solve the parameter estimation problem for the Kolmogorov-Arnold model approximating a non-linear multivariate function.
+The code of this example is available via GitHub\footnote{https://github.com/andrewpolar/UStandardM}.
+The `full' model is taken with the piecewise-linear basis functions.

-The following non-linear function of $m=5$ inputs is taken:
+The following non-linear function of $m=5$ inputs is chosen:

-The datasets consisting of $N = 10^4$ records for the training and $N_\mathrm{val} = 2000$ records for the validation have been generated.
-This involved taking uniformly-distributed random inputs $X^i_j \sim \operatorname{unif}\left(0,1\right)$ and calculating outputs $y_i$ using equation \eqref{eq:formula2}.
-Using the data, the Kolmogorov-Arnold models with $n=5$ inner and $s=7$ outer piecewise-linear basis functions were identified.
-The models were identified using the training data only, while the RMSE was calculated using the validation data only.
+The datasets consisting of $N = 10^4$ records for the training and of $N_\mathrm{val} = 2000$ records for the validation are generated.
+This involves taking uniformly-distributed random inputs $x_{i,j} \sim \operatorname{unif}\left(0,1\right)$ and calculating outputs $y_i$ using equation \eqref{eq:formula2}.
+In this example, the models with the piecewise-linear basis functions are assessed.
+The numbers of the basis functions were chosen by variation and comparison of the performance on the training dataset, which resulted in $n=5$ inner and $s=7$ outer basis functions for this problem and dataset size.

-Since the identification method is iterative, it is interesting to study the convergence rate with respect to the number of iterations.
-The number of iterations should be large, but each iteration is computationally cheap, as each iteration of the Newton-Kaczmarz method operates only with one record.
+Since the method is iterative, it is interesting to study the convergence rate with respect to the number of iterations.
+The number of iterations should be large, but each iteration is computationally cheap, as each iteration of the NK method operates only with one record.
 Therefore, the algorithm goes through all the training records consecutively multiple times.
-After each pass\footnote{In machine learning literature, one `pass' through the training data is also called `epoch'.} through the training data, the RMSE is calculated using the validation data.
+After each pass through the training data, the RMSE is calculated using the validation data.
 Thus, the RMSE can be plotted as a function of the number of passes through the data, which is illustrated in figure \ref{fig:nlFunc}.
-Three different values of the regularisation parameter were used; for each case, $10$ runs with different data and different initial guesses for the parameters were performed.
+Three different values of the numerical damping parameter are used; for each case, $10$ runs with different data and with different initial guesses for the parameters are performed.